JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 ## `DialogWrapper`

-The [`DialogWrapper`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/ui/DialogWrapper.java) is the base class which is supposed to be used for all modal dialogs (and some non-modal dialogs) shown in IntelliJ Platform.
+The [`DialogWrapper`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/ui/DialogWrapper.java) is the base class for all modal dialogs (and some non-modal dialogs) shown in IntelliJ Platform.

 It provides the following features: